EvanKanter/docs/docs/skills/Melee.md

 ## Overview

 Melee is a combat skill which will enable you to engage with your enemies at close range.
-Melee’s primary stat is Strength (Str)
+The Melee primary stat is Strength (Str).

 ***